kibetamos/DjangoAPI/README.md

 1. Clone the project by running

        git clone

+  2. Create a virtual env and activate it by running

+       source env/bin/activate

-2. Install the requirements.txt by running
+3. Install the requirements.txt by running

        pip install -r requirements.txt

-3. Make migrations
+4. Make migrations

        python manage.py makemigrations